codenothing/level-two/packages/core/README.md

 ### `getRequiredMulti(ids: IdentifierType[])`

 Similar to getMulti, fetches list of values for the identifiers provided, but raises exceptions when values are not found for any id

+### `getMetaMulti(ids: IdentifierType[])`

+Similar to getMulti, gets a a list of meta wrapped entries for the identifiers provided.
+The "source" indicates at what point the value was retrieved from (local-cache, remote-cache, or worker)

+Exceptions are returned, not raised, and use the "error" source key

 ### `stream(ids: IdentifierType[], streamResultCallback: (id: IdentifierType, result: ResultType) => Promise<void>)`